 Our environments contribute to weight control problems in a number of ways.
-The couch potato is a well-recognized stereotype of American life.
-And although most of us don’t think that stereotype applies to us, the fact is that two-thirds of adults don’t get the 30 minutes of exercise a day that is needed to stay fit.
-With cars, remote-controlled TV’s (complete with frequent images of junk food), on-line shopping on home computers, and an array of labor-saving appliances at home and at work, many of us have become less active every year.
+The couch potato is a well-recognized example, and many of us fit that description since two-thirds of adults don’t get the 30 minutes of exercise a day that is needed to stay fit.
+With cars, remote-controlled TV’s (complete with frequent images of junk food), on-line shopping, and an array of labor-saving appliances at home and at work, many of us have become less active every year.
 Regular moderate exercise can get rid of the unhealthy visceral fat that accumulates around the waistline, even before the scales start to show an overall weight loss.

 Scientists are still learning about how genetics affect obesity.
 The Center for Disease Control and Prevention (CDC) has found that some people are more likely to become obese, but they can’t explain exactly why.
 One theory is that thousands of years ago some humans developed genes that allowed their bodies to store more fat and helped them survive when food was scarce.
 Today, we don’t need fat storage for survival, but some people still have the fat-storing genes passed down from their ancestors.
 Such people would have a very high chance of becoming obese and would therefore need to work all the harder to avoid obesity.